 Make three distinct piles when cleaning your kid’s bedroom.

-1. Trash: Throw away the obvious trash such as candy wrappers, crumpled up paper and dried out play-doh.
+- Trash: Throw away the apparent trash, such as candy wrappers, crumpled-up paper, and dried-out Play-Doh.

-3. Uncertain pile: The items you’re uncertain are trash, keepsake, or still played with, place in the uncertain pile.
+- Uncertain pile: The items you’re unsure about are trash, keepsakes, or still played with, placed in the uncertain pile.

-When you’re finished, grab your kiddo and work through the uncertain pile together.
-This lets your child know that his/her feelings are valued when going through their belongings.
+Grab your kiddo and work through the uncertain pile together when you’re finished.
+This lets your child know his/her feelings are valued when going through their belongings.
 They can help decide if it’s trash or going to be donated and won’t feel the need to hold onto each item in fear of it being tossed when they aren’t looking.

 Be Realistic

 Each time I dive into the battle of mom-vs-kid-bedroom, I promise myself it won’t get that way again.
-And yet, I found myself cleaning these pits of horror time and again…and again.
-So first things first – be realistic.
+And yet, I found myself cleaning these pits of horror repeatedly…and again.
+So, first things first – be realistic.
 It will happen again.
 It’s not your fault or a failure on your part.
 It is what it is and will happen despite your best efforts.

 Do not beat yourself up over this.
 It’s not worth it.
-The best thing you can do is know that the mess will happen, you have a plan of attack, and you will work through it one dance move at a time.
-Fibro parenting is tough, that’s no lie.
+The best thing you can do is know that the mess will happen.
+You have a plan of attack, and you will work through it one dance move at a time.
+Fibro parenting is authoritarian; that’s no lie.
 But you know what?
 You kick ass as a fibro parent whether you recognize it or not, and no amount of stuff is going to derail you from that thinking – you got me?

 I overdo all the time.
 I tried pacing, but I just have too much I want to get done.
 Today it was trimming the neighbors bushes that are over our 8 foot high fence so this involved getting out the ladder and the cutting accouterments, then dragging everything out to the truck and tossing in the back.
 Now I have both my neck and my back heating pads going, but it’s the hips that are bothering me the most.